TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 ~~~

 ### Basic Methods
-Ruby gives you many methods to manipulate arrays and their contents, many of which are beyond the scope of this lesson.
+Ruby gives you many methods to manipulate arrays and their contents (over 150!), many of which are beyond the scope of this lesson.
 For full documentation, go to [http://ruby-doc.org/](http://ruby-doc.org/), click on "Core API", scroll down to the Classes section, and click on "Array".
 There, you'll find the most up-to-date documentation on the various methods available to Ruby arrays along with explanations.

+As previously mentioned, there are many methods available to Ruby arrays, and the behavior of some methods change depending on a variety of factors, such as if they take arguments or not.
+Therefore, [ruby-doc.org](http://ruby-doc.org/) ***will*** be your best friend in maximizing your aptitude with arrays.
+So visit soon, and visit often.

-Calling the `methods` method on an array will also yield a long list of available methods.
+Calling the `#methods` method on an array will also yield a long list of the available methods.

 ~~~ruby
 num_array.methods       #=> A very long list of methods
 ~~~

-### Other Useful Methods
-As previously mentioned, there are many methods available to Ruby arrays (over 150!).
-Additionally, the behavior of some methods change depending on a variety of factors, such as if they take arguments or not.
-Therefore, [ruby-doc.org](http://ruby-doc.org/) ***will*** be your best friend in maximizing your aptitude with arrays.
-So visit soon, and visit often.

 Here is a brief look at some other common array methods you might run into: